-of the envelope; the most striking of which is the large Oberkommando der Wehrmacht, or German Army High Command, censorship stamp.
-Among various international for more frequent contact-postage was the only way recipients postage marks, there is a small purple rectangle containing the numbers "1374"-is this meant to identify an individual censor in Berlin?
-The censors in the Berlin office typically used pencil marks, not stamped numbers, to identify themselves, as seen on the lower left of Letter 34B's envelope.9 However, underneath the resealing tape on letter 26, there is a second 1374 mark.
-This mark would have had to be stamped on the envelope before it was resealed and sent off to Beaufort.
-Letter 26 itself, written in Yiddish, is short compared with others in the collectionbarely over a page in length.
+1311/030 Letter 26 itself, written in Yiddish, is short compared with others in the collectionbarely over a page in length.
 As the words are generally evenly spaced and relatively large, it doesn't seem as though Dutchie was rushed in his composition.
 Despite the number of official markings on the exterior, the content of Letter 26 is extremely mundane, simply expressing love and longing for family members in America and assuring them that everything is fine in Kielce.
 Dutchie tells his aunt they have recently received letters from other family members, providing some long sought-after proof of life for family outside Kielce.
 He signs off with a request: that the family pass on love to relatives in Columbia.
 This letter fits neatly into the established pattern; the sender doesn't want to burden the recipient with anything negative and instead centers his message around feelings of love.

 What was it about Letter 34B that Nazi censors deemed too dangerous to let slide?
-Because there is no insert for the letter, we can only speculate why the content was deemed unfit for delivery.
+Because there is no insert for the letter, we can only speculate why the content was deemed unfi for delivery.
 The envelope is postmarked August 24, 1940.
-By that time, the Berlin censor office may have begun to operate with greater efficacy.
-Perhaps Dutchie wrote to tell his aunt about worsening conditions in Kielce Ghetto or an incident of mass violence against the Jewish population-something no censor would allow.
+By 5.
+Ibid. that time, the Berlin censor office may have begun to opera 7.
+Ibid, 7. with greater efficacy.
+Perhaps Dutchie wrote to tell his aunt 8.
+Bundesarchiv Ludwigsburg [German Federal Archive, Ludwigsburg, about worsening conditions in Kielce Ghetto or an incident of Baden-Württemberg, Germany, Bild [Photograph]101I-134-0793-30. mass violence against the Jewish population-something no 9.
+Rudi Anders, "Censorship of Civilian Mail in Germany censor would allow. during WWII," https://lcps-stamps.org/wp-content/